justsml/guides/interviews/passing-the-tech-screen/README.md

 1. How do you define a global variable?
 1. How do you define a global variable inside of a function?
 1. What does IIFE (pronounced iffy) mean?
+1. What is a higher order function?
+1. Why are functions in JavaScript 'first class'?
 1. What's a closure?
-1. How does event bubbling work?
-1. How do you avoid event bubbling?
 1. What is the difference between `==` and `===`?
 1. What is the difference between `null` and `undefined`?
 1. What are the primitive data types?
+1. How does event bubbling work?
+1. How do you avoid event bubbling?

 ## React: